 Telehealth Access

-Many states have laws requiring health plans to cover telehealth services-but the definition and reimbursement rules differ.
+Many states have laws requiring health plans to cover telehealth services—but the definition and reimbursement rules differ.
 For example, some states require audio-only visits to be covered, while others only cover video.
-If you're moving from a state with strong telehealth mandates to one without, you may lose access to certain remote services.
+Move from a state with strong mandates to one without, and you may lose access to certain remote services.

 Prescription Drug Coverage